faridhossainrd/Farid-projects-details/README.md

 ---

 ## 🚀 Contributions & Future Work
-I am actively researching **robotic intelligence, blockchain-powered automation, and decentralized AI**.
-My goal is to innovate and build **cutting-edge AI and IoT solutions** that bridge the gap between humans and machines.
+I am deeply engaged in advancing **robotic intelligence, AI-driven automation, and IoT connectivity**.
+My research focuses on developing intelligent robotic systems that enhance autonomy, adaptability, and efficiency in real-world applications.
+By integrating AI for smart decision-making, IoT for seamless data exchange, and advanced sensing technologies, I strive to create innovative solutions that bridge the gap between humans and machines, making robotics more intuitive, responsive, and impactful across industries.

----

-**📌 Like, Fork, and Contribute!**
 I’m open to collaborations!
 Feel free to connect and discuss new ideas. 🚀
+---